Skip to content

 History of Road Trips in the USA

 Although many people had tried to travel across America, the first successful cross-country road trip in the USA wasn’t completed until 1903.
-The trip started in San Francisco, California and ended in New York, New York.
-The road trip lasted 63 days.
+It lasted 63 days and started in San Francisco, California, and ended in New York, New York.

 Road trips in the USA were changed forever with the creation of Route 66.
 Route 66 was one of the first highways created in the United States.
 It was established in 1926 and finished in the late 1930s.
 We have Route 66 to thank for today’s American road trip culture.